alinahid477/vmw-calculator-devops/README.md

 STEP 2: Create kubernetes cluster
 =======================================
+**You can use [vsphere with tanzu wizard](https://github.com/alinahid477/vsphere-with-tanzu-wizard) to create workload cluster and skip the below**

 To create cluster login into vsphere kubernetes using tkg:

 `$ kubectl-vsphere login --insecure-skip-tls-verify --server sddc.private.local -u administrator@vsphere.local`